jacktasia/dumb-jump/README.md

 `(dumb-jump-mode)` will enable the keybindings for two interactive Dumb Jump functions:

 * `dumb-jump-go` <kbd>C-M g</kbd> core functionality.
 Attempts to jump to the definition for the thing under point
 * `dumb-jump-back` <kbd>C-M p</kbd> jumps back to where you were when you jumped.
-These are chained so if you go down a rabbit how you can get back out or where you want to be.
+These are chained so if you go down a rabbit hole you can get back out or where you want to be.

 ## Configuration

-Excluding directories:
+##### Excluding project directories

 Dumb Jump will automatically look for a project root by ...
 If it's not finding one then either put a `.dumbjump` file in your project root and optionally add excluded directories to make it faster.